What happened to the Philippines: The only Christian nation in Asia that’s still deep in corruption, poverty, and increasing loose morals

 Prayers in public schools are banned, while Satan Clubs are welcomed along with a long list of LGBTQ books in high school libraries.

-The point is several Filipino church leaders have become embroiled in fighting the government, using their position to support politicians.
-In short, evangelical leaders of the Philippines are endangering the gospel they preach.
+The point is several Filipino church leaders have become embroiled in fighting the government, including joining protests in the guise of prayer rallies.
+They use their position to support politicians or campaign for them.

 EVANGELICALS ARE ENDAGERING THE GOSPEL.